KDE/documentation-docs-krita-org/reference_manual/resource_management/resource_style_presets.rst

    The name of the style preset.
 Description
    The description will appear as a tool tip while hovering over the style.
+Style Type
    Style Presets can be one of two types: paragraph or character, which decides both which properties will be available as well as how the preview is generated.
+Style is Pixel Relative
+   By default, styles are stored in points, meaning that the sizes in pixels will be different depending on document print resolution.
+Toggle this to ensure the style will maintain the same pixel size across different documents.
+Sample Text:

+   Determines the sample text used to display the style preset.

+   Before
+      Only visible when the type is "character".
+Displays some default text before the current text.
+   Sample
+      The portion of the sample that the preset is applied to.
+   After
+      Only visible when the type is "character".
+Displays some default text before the current text.

+   Width and Height
+      Only visible when type is "paragraph", determines the width and height of the paragraph that the sample is flowed into.

 Style presets are saved as simple SVG text objects with `krita:style-type` added to indicate the type, and `krita:style-resolution` to indicate whether it is a pixel-relative style.
 SVG Title and Description elements are used to store the name and description.